 These principles represent a set of concepts believed to be important in the development, implementation and long-term sustainability of effective prevention.
-The 13 principles were primarily identified through a consensus process among the Mentor Foundation's Scientific Advisory Network.
+The 13 principles were primarily identified in 2005 through a consensus process among Mentor International's Scientific Advisory Network.

 The principles are intended to reflect the scientific-based literature regarding best practices in drug abuse prevention.
 They should be viewed as a set of desirable elements of effective prevention.
 There are no assumptions as to which elements are more or less important.
 Also, no individual principle is a necessary or sufficient condition of effective prevention.
 We believe that the success of a prevention programme is maximized to the extent that it can adhere to and incorporate these principles.